 - And white and liver (whoa!).

-The responsible dog owner won’t have a problem owning an English Springer Spaniel, because a responsible owner will have taught their Springer not to “act out” this way and will have given their Spaniel plenty of opportunities to run and play so they don’t have a ton of pent up energy!
+They do this because they’re wrong or can’t be taught not to do it; they’re doing it because they’re bored and can’t think of anything else to do all day.
+This is where the responsible dog owner won’t have a problem owning an English Springer Spaniel because a responsible owner will have taught their Springer not to “act out” this way and will have given their Spaniel plenty of opportunities to run and play so they don’t have a ton of pent up energy!

-Any time you decide to own a pet whether you realize it or not, you are agreeing to be their care taker in sickness and in health.
-And while all animals can potentially become sick or injured during their life, choosing to adopt a pure breed can potentially increase your risks of owning a dog that could develop an inheritable disease that is common to his or her breed.
+Any time you decide to own a pet,t whether you realize it or not, you agree to be their caretaker in sickness and health.
+While all animals can become sick or injured during their life, choosing to adopt a pure breed can potentially increase your risks of owning a dog that could develop an inheritable disease common to their species.

-Of the English Springer Spaniel, there are a few medical conditions you should be aware of and discuss with your English Springer Spaniel so that you can “minimize” your risk as much as possible.
+Now, in the case of the English Springer Spaniel, there are a few medical conditions you should be aware of and discuss with your English Springer Spaniel to “minimize” your risk as much as possible.

 Potential health risks to the English Springer Spaniel dog breed include:

-Some of these “conditions” may not be life threatening, they can all be quite expensive if you need to pay for the full cost of treatment out of pocket.
+And while some of these “conditions” may not be life-threatening, they can all be quite expensive if you need to pay for the total cost of treatment out of pocket.

 This is why…